www surgery 2.jpg

 pexels-steshka-willems-1390361.jpg

+Desexing your pet is recommended as it has numerous benefits.
+Statistically, a desexed animal is more likely to live a longer, healthier life compared to a non-desexed animal.
 Desexing at the right time can reduce the risk of some cancers later in life and assists in creating a more sociable family member.
-Neutered pets are less likely to wander, tend to be less aggressive and usually are more relaxed about life in general!
+Desexed pets are less likely to wander and tend to be less aggressive.

 Call us to discuss when the right time is for your pet to be desexed.
 We will give you advice that is specific to your pet and your individual situation.